them2dt/synantica/ENVIRONMENT_SETUP.md

 - Make sure the site key is correct
 - Verify your domain is added to the Turnstile site configuration
 - Check browser console for Turnstile-related errors

+## Admin Panel Configuration

+The admin panel uses a separate Supabase client with elevated permissions:

+### Service Role Key
+The `SUPABASE_SERVICE_ROLE_KEY` is used for admin operations and:
+- Bypasses Row Level Security (RLS) policies
+- Has full database access
+- Should only be used in server-side admin API routes
+- **Never expose this key to the client-side**

+### Admin Client Usage
+The admin client is automatically used in:
+- `/api/admin/events/*` routes
+- All CRUD operations for events management
+- Bypasses user authentication checks for database operations

+### Security Notes
+- Admin routes still check user authentication via the regular client
+- Service role key is only used for database operations after auth verification
+- Admin panel is protected by authentication middleware